Honours and Master's in Development Studies

 The Development Studies Programme exposes students to current theoretical trends and it immerses them in the practicalities of development work.
 The MPhil has at its core an internship where students are expected to apply themselves in a relevant development agency.

-Two degrees are offered in the Sociology department, namely the Honours (Development Studies) and the MPhil (Development Studies).
+Two full-time degrees are offered in the Sociology department, namely the Honours specialising in Development Studies and the MPhil specialising in Development Studies.

 The Honours degree should not take more than an academic year to complete.
 Master’s students typically take more than a year; the expectation being that they complete the degree within 18-24 months.